Chair of the Department: Mariusz Jankowski

-The mission of the Engineering Department is to provide a solid and complete engineering education built upon a foundation of mathematics, science, and liberal arts.
-Our undergraduate programs are broadly based, but there are opportunities to specialize.
+The Engineering Department provides a solid and complete engineering education built upon a foundation of mathematics, science, and the liberal arts.
+The undergraduate programs are broadly based, but there are opportunities to specialize.
 Computer usage is integrated throughout the curriculum.
-Internships and co-ops with our industrial partners are available to students at all levels.
+Internships with industrial partners are available to students at all levels.

 The Department serves both traditional and nontraditional students who are diverse in academic background, age, and life experience.
 The Department also provides a technical resource to the community by linking the teaching, research, and public service capabilities of the Department with the needs of the industries, organizations, and institutions of southern Maine.

-Engineering programs include bachelor of science degree programs in electrical engineering and in mechanical engineering, a concentration in computer engineering, minors in electrical and mechanical engineering, and a transfer program that delivers the first year or more for several other engineering specialties, and an accelerated undergraduate-graduate degree pathway with the School of Business that delivers a master's in business administration (MBA) with an engineering concentration.
+Engineering programs include bachelor of science degrees in electrical engineering and in mechanical engineering, a concentration in computer engineering, minors in electrical and mechanical engineering, a transfer program that delivers the first year or more of several other engineering specialties, and an accelerated undergraduate-graduate degree pathway with the School of Business that delivers a master's in business administration (MBA) with an engineering concentration.

-Engineering is constantly evolving and the curriculum reflects it.
-Newly matriculated students must always adopt the most recent catalog year.
+Engineering is constantly evolving, and the department's curricula reflect it.
+Newly matriculated students must adopt the most recent catalog year.
 Current students or students transferring from other degree programs at USM may keep their existing catalog year or change to a more recent one.
-All options may be surveyed in usm.maine.edu/engineering/engineering-curricula.
+All curricular options may be surveyed at usm.maine.edu/engineering/engineering-curricula.